A modern, spirited and diverse city with the community at its core, Gay Calgary is an offbeat queer destination for those who love to explore.

 Had enough of gay cruising in Calgary – either in the bars or elsewhere?
 Why not explore the steamier side of this sexy town…

-While French-Canadians in Montreal and Quebec City seem to have bucked the trend of closing bathhouses and gay cruising spaces, Calgary has followed in the footsteps of other North American cities like Atlanta, Washington DC, Portland, Boston.
+While French Canadians in Montreal and Quebec City seem to have bucked the trend of closing bathhouses and gay cruising spaces, Calgary has followed in the footsteps of other North American cities like Atlanta, Washington DC, Portland, and Boston.
 As a result, there is only one such gay cruising space left in town.
-You could always try one of the gay hook up apps…
+You could always try one of the gay hook-up apps…

-In such a foreign-friendly city -- and country -- you should have no issues visiting the Calgary gay sauna and will be welcomed openly, as in the rest of the scene here.
-You can read our guide, however, if you are nervous about visiting a gay sauna for the first time.
-So that you know what to expect.
+In such a foreign-friendly city – and country – you should have no issues visiting the Calgary gay sauna and will be welcomed openly, as in the rest of the scene here.
+You can read our guide, however; if you are nervous about visiting a gay sauna for the first time, you’ll know what to expect.